The best free PDF editors let you edit, and work together on files without subscriptions or fees.

 Read our full Apple Preview review

 I Love PDF is an online service that allows you to manipulate PDF files in a number of ways.
 You can merge files together, split a single one into multiples, and convert documents to and from the PDF format.
+The only thing you cannot do is alter the original content of a PDF, although you can add additional text boxes, images and shapes.

 Despite this, it does contain a number of interesting features that are cleverly implemented.
 This includes being able to use your phone’s camera to scan pages, and have them appear back on your page on your computer, once done.
 You can easily add page numbers to every page, or even a watermark, and of course add a digital electronic signature to a document.